xphx/master-thesis/background/main.typ

 There are two additional points worth highlighting regarding blending and compositing.
 - They are not exclusive concepts but _complementary_.
 Whenever we want to draw a new shape and integrate it into everything else we have drawn so far, we _first_ perform blending for each pixel to determine a (possibly) new source color and _then_ perform compositing to determine how the result is integrated into the existing drawings.
 - While certain blend modes and composition operators are occasionally used to achieve specific visual effects, especially in web graphics, by far the most common operation is to use the _Normal_ blend mode and source-over compositing, which is a relatively straight-forward operation and has the visual effect of placing the new shape _on top_ of the existing ones.
+The combination of these two modes is also referred to as _simple alpha compositing_ @w3c2015compositing.

 == Anti-aliasing